borelli28/security-onion-install-tutorial/README.md

 - Go to the link and download the Linux Mint Desktop ISO: https://linuxmint.com/download.php

-- Now we press "New" to start creating our Ubuntu VM:
+- Once downloaded we can press "New" to create the VM.

-- For the Memory I will be using 6000MB but it does not matter that much.
+- For the Memory I will be using 6000MB but it does not matter that much for this VM.

 ![alt text](./images/mint0.png)